genesiscommunitysuccess/docs/docs/infrastruct-ref/single-sign-on.md

 In order to test the SAML flow, you can use a docker image found here.
 To run the image locally, run the following docker command:

-docker run -p 8080:8080 -p 8443:8443 -e SIMPLESAMLPHP_SP_ENTITY_ID=https://10.40.4.92/gwf/saml/metadata?idp=test -e SIMPLESAMLPHP_SP_ASSERTION_CONSUMER_SERVICE=https://10.40.4.92/gwf/saml/logon?idp=test -e SIMPLESAMLPHP_SP_SINGLE_LOGOUT_SERVICE=https://10.40.4.92/gwf/saml/logout?idp=test -d kristophjunge/test-saml-idp
+**docker run -p 8080:8080 -p 8443:8443 -e SIMPLESAMLPHP_SP_ENTITY_ID=https://10.40.4.92/gwf/saml/metadata?idp=test -e SIMPLESAMLPHP_SP_ASSERTION_CONSUMER_SERVICE=https://10.40.4.92/gwf/saml/logon?idp=test -e SIMPLESAMLPHP_SP_SINGLE_LOGOUT_SERVICE=https://10.40.4.92/gwf/saml/logout?idp=test -d kristophjunge/test-saml-idp**

-You will need to replace the IP with the address/IP of your genesis instance, and replace test with the name of the identify provider
+You will need to replace the IP with the address/IP of your genesis instance, and replace test with the name of the identify provider.

 ### OpenID Connect & OAuth 2.0